softwaremill/sttp/docs/responses/basics.rst

 * ``Left(errorMessage)`` if the request is successful, but response code is not 2xx.
 * ``Right(deserializedBody``) if the request is successful and the response code is 2xx.

-You can also forcibly get the deserialized body, regardless of the response code and risking an excepiton being thrown, using the ``response.unsafeBody`` method.
+You can also forcibly get the deserialized body, regardless of the response code and risking an exception being thrown, using the ``response.unsafeBody`` method.